eschlaf2/CNN_Spectrogram_Algorithm/Demo-Application/README.md

-# Example application of the CNN spike ripple detector.
+# Example application of the CNN spike ripple detector

 The CNN spike ripple detector: a method to classify spectrograms from EEG data using a convolutional neural network (CNN).